 HOW: Most notifiable conditions, or other illnesses that may be of public health significance, should be reported directly to the local or health service regions.
+See exceptions marked by * on the Texas Notifiable Conditions List above.
 Paper reporting forms can be obtained by calling your local or health service region or by download in PDF format (Epi-2 for more detailed single case medical care provider reports or Epi-1 for less detailed multiple reports).
-As a last resort or in case of emergency, reports can be made by telephone to the state office at 800-252-8239 or 512-776-7111.
-Calling 512-776-7111 after hours will reach the physician/epidemiologist-on-call.
+As a last resort or in case of emergency, reports can be made by telephone to the state office at 888-963-7111.
+After hours this number will reach the physician/epidemiologist-on-call.

 See reporting requirements for HIV/AIDS and other notifiable sexually transmitted diseases (STDs) at http://www.dshs.state.tx.us/hivstd/healthcare/reporting.shtm.

 Invasive streptococcal disease, invasive meningococcal infection, or invasive Haemophilius influenzae type b infections refers to isolates from normally sterile sites and includes meningitis, septicemia, cellulitis, epiglottitis, osteomyelitis, pericarditis, septic arthritis, and necrotizing fasciitis.

 Laboratory Services Section Manual of Reference Services